|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Meeting Place & Time

 Our meeting place and the location for OARS’ California Guide School is at the OARS American River Outpost in Lotus/Coloma.
-The School starts at 8:00 AM.
+The school starts at 6:00 pm the night before.
 At this time we will introduce your instructors, you will meet the rest of your fellow students and we will jump right into learning!
+Click here for a Google Map.

 Getting to the OARS American River Outpost